 In EYFS, assessment and recording are based on written observations of the children, photographic evidence of activities and the children's work and assessments.
 Formative assessments are recorded on a regular basis, primarily via observations of the children at play during teacher-initiated activities.
-We record children's comments, actions or achievements on observation sheets.
-Children's achievements are also logged against the Early Years profile using 'Evidence Me' Summative assessments are recorded on a termly and on-going basis by highlighting and dating the stage of development that the child has achieved.
+We record children's comments, actions or achievements in an online learning journal called Tapestry.
+Children's achievements are also logged against the Early Years profile using Tapestry.
+Summative assessments are recorded on a termly and on-going basis and is made up of children's outcomes in relation to the 17 Early Learning Goals (ELGs).